xenith-studios/ataxia/README.md

 ## About ##

-Ataxia is a modern MUD engine written Rust.
-It utilizes concurrency to offload asynchronous tasks to separate threads (such as network I/O) and uses Lua for commands and game logic.
+Ataxia is a modern MUD engine written in Rust.
+It utilizes asynchronous I/O via Futures to offload network tasks to separate threads and uses Lua for commands and game logic.

 ## Install ##

 First, install Rust.
-Ataxia is written to work with Rust 1.11, but it should work with most 1.x versions.
+Ataxia is written to work with Rust 1.16, but it should work with most 1.x versions.
 See: https://www.rust-lang.org/en-US/

 Once Rust is installed:

-    $ cargo build
+    $ make

 This will install all dependencies and build ataxia.

-Modify data/config.toml
+Modify data/ataxia.toml

 Run Ataxia:

+    $ cargo run --bin ataxia-proxy
-    $ cargo run
+    $ cargo run --bin ataxia-engine

 ## Directory Layout ##